-As what Rajani says, different parts of Kerala, different dals are served.
+As Rajani says, in different parts of Kerala, different dals are served.
 While some use toor, some use moong dal as well.
 While some keep it simple by serving plain dal with ghee, without tempering, some temper it with mustard and red chilies.

 The dal was very delicious and one can make this for a regular meal as well